-Graduation cords from Honors Graduation and Graduation Outfitters have made this opportunity possible.
+Graduation cords from Honors Graduation have made this opportunity possible.
 Thanks for your generosity!

-Ever wondered just how much of a difference high school students can make on their communities?
-In our 2020 scholarship program, our past winners proved it can be profound.
-That’s why our 2021 Design a Better Future scholarship will also be a design thinking community improvement project based on the LAUNCH Cycle.
-We will also fund five more $10,000 tuition awards, with the top project receiving up to $5,000.
+Ever wondered just how much of a difference high school students can make in their communities?
+In our 2023 scholarship program, our past winners proved it can be profound.
+That’s why our 2024 Build A Better Future scholarship will also be a design-thinking community improvement project based on the LAUNCH Cycle.
+We will award $10,000 to five new seniors, with the top recipient receiving an additional $5,000 grant to continue funding their project.

 - Read the Rules and Terms & Conditions (below)